inferno-framework/fhir-validator-wrapper/README.md

 As it happens, there is also a need for a transformation part to this service that allows one to take either a JSON or XML FHIR resource and transform it to the other format type, for example JSON->XML or XML->JSON.
 FHIR R3, R4, & R5 version are supported.
-Transformation are done via [FHIR HAPI](https://hapifhir.io/) which is developed and maintained independently of this project.
+Transformations are done via [FHIR HAPI](https://hapifhir.io/) which is developed and maintained independently of this project.

 ## REST API